 Property, plant and equipment are recorded at cost.
 Depreciation is recorded on a straight-line basis over the estimated useful lives of the related assets.
-Amortization of capital lease assets is included in depreciation expense.
 Leasehold improvements are amortized on a straight-line basis over the shorter of their useful lives or the terms of their respective leases.
 Betterments are capitalized and maintenance and repairs are charged to operations as incurred.
 The estimated lives of the major classification of depreciable assets are:

-Building and building improvements 10 - 40 years
+Building and improvements 10 - 40 years

 Land improvements 20 - 40 years

 Machinery and equipment 7 - 10 years

 Scientific equipment 5 - 10 years

 Computer hardware and software 3 - 10 years

 Office equipment 5 - 10 years

-Furniture and fixtures 10 years

-8. Asset Impairment
+8. Debt